Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 ##Magical Crops
 - All stones degrade twice as fast
 - Extra seeds from planting has been reduced to a 1% chance from 10%
-- Essence ore only spawns in The End
+- Essence ore only spawns in The End and Mars

 ##Plant Mega Pack
 - Added plants to missing biomes

+##Pressure Pipes
+- Generally, everything requires steel plates instead of iron ingots
+- DC Engines replace pistons

 ##RailCraft
 - Removed poor ores
 - Removed Steel armor and tools
+- Engines require plates based on tier (copper, iron, steel)
+- Engines require RotaryCraft Steam Engine instead of piston

 ##RandomThings
 - Disabled Spirit Binder